Table of Contents

 Children with proximal RTA may be asymptomatic or they may present with symptoms like polyuria and polydipsia.
 Muscle weakness, fatigue, hypotonia, and constipation may be present due to hypokalemia.
 Anorexia, vomiting, and dehydration may also be present.
 Low normal blood pressure is seen due to hypovolemia.

 Refractory rickets or osteomalacia is often present, which may be associated with pathological fractures, bone pain, growth retardation, and osteopenia.
 Growth retardation and a failure to thrive may be seen in children.
 Unlike distal RTA, nephrolithiasis is absent in proximal RTA.

 If associated with the specific syndrome, additional signs and symptoms of the syndrome are present.

 Diagnosis of Renal Tubular Acidosis Type 2 and 3

 A hallmark of RTA is non-anion gap metabolic acidosis (NAGMA) or hyperchloremic metabolic acidosis.
 Important laboratory findings in proximal RTA are low serum HCO3–, hypokalemia (although less severe than that in distal RTA), and variable urinary pH.
-There may be increased or normal excretion of calcium, citrate, or phosphate in urine, while there may be decreased or normal excretion of NH4+ in the urine.
+There may be increased or normal excretion of calcium, citrate, or phosphate in the urine, while there may be decreased or normal excretion of NH4+ in the urine.
 Serum calcium and serum phosphate are normal.
 (High-yield information.)

 Urine anion gap (UAG) is variable, usually negative in proximal RTA.

 Urine pH more than 5.5 suggests a renal acidification defect when the pH is measured in a fresh early morning urine sample.

 Urine pH is variable in proximal RTA.
 Urine is alkaline if serum HCO3– concentration is more than tubular maximum, while urine pH is less than 5.3 when serum HCO3– concentration is less than the tubular maximum.
 Remember that RTA type II and RTA type IV can present with urine pH < 5.5.
 (High-yield information.)

 On performing an ammonium chloride acid loading test, urine pH decreases to less than 5.3 in proximal RTA, which helps to differentiate it from distal RTA.

 In proximal RTA, the measurement of urine pH after administration of furosemide also shows a decreased urine pH; however, there are high rates of false-positive and false-negative results in this test.